Tiruvalla railway station

 Tiruvalla railway station (station code: TRVL) is an NSG–3 category Indian railway station in Thiruvananthapuram railway division of Southern Railway zone.
-It is one of the busiest railway station in Thiruvananthapuram Central-Kollam-Kottayam-Ernakulam route, located at Thiruvalla town in Pathanamthitta district, Kerala, India.
+It is located in Pathanamthitta district, Kerala, India.
 Tiruvalla is the only railway station in the Pathanamthitta District.
-The station is under Thiruvananthapuram railway division of Southern Railway.
-It is an NSG 3 category station and has daily trains to cities like Thiruvananthapuram, Kochi, Kozhikode, Mangalore, Bangalore, Coimbatore, Madurai, Chennai, Hyderabad, Tirupati, Pune, Bhopal, Mumbai and New Delhi.
+It has daily trains to cities like Thiruvananthapuram, Kochi, Kozhikode, Mangalore, Bangalore, Coimbatore, Madurai, Chennai, Hyderabad, Tirupati, Pune, Bhopal, Mumbai, New Delhi, Palani, Madurai, Kanyakumari and Rameswaram.

 Layout

-Tiruvalla railway station has three platforms and five tracks.
+Tiruvalla railway station has four platforms and four tracks.
 The railway station is one of the busy railway stations of Kerala, with about 6,000 passengers boarding trains on a daily basis, and generated an annual income of ₹18.82 crore in the year 2016–17.
 Both long and short-distance trains stop at Tiruvalla, and at present the station is a way-side station, though terminal facilities could be developed.
-The Tiruvalla station lies in the Kayankulam Junction–Kottayam–Ernakulam route, and along with the nearby Chengannur railway station, is an important station en route.
+The Tiruvalla station lies in the Kayamkulam Junction–Kottayam–Ernakulam route, and along with the nearby Chengannur railway station, is an important station en route.